Office of Environmental and Energy Coordination

 For the Charge Up Fairfax program:

-• The electricity source must be from an HOA-paid electric account.
-The most suitable areas for EVSE are those not far from a source of electricity (such as an electric utility transformer or an HOA building and make use of unreserved parking spaces.)
+• The electricity source must be from an account paid by the community association.
+The most suitable areas for EVSE are those not far from a source of electricity (such as an electric utility transformer or a common use building).

-• Charging stations must be located in unreserved parking spaces that are available to residents and their guests.
-The HOA community will set the prices for residents and their guests.
+• Charging stations must be located in unreserved parking spaces owned by the community association that are available to residents and their guests.
+The community association will set the prices for residents and their guests.

-HOAs should review their bylaws to ensure they do not restrict or limit the installation of electric vehicle charging stations.
-Additionally, HOAs may wish to discuss EV charging plans with their insurance company to understand how EVSE may impact the policy and whether any changes to the policy or coverage may need to be made.
+Community associations should review their bylaws to ensure they do not restrict or limit the installation of electric vehicle charging stations.
+Additionally, communities may wish to discuss EV charging plans with their insurance company to understand how EVSE may impact the policy and whether any changes to the policy or coverage may need to be made.

-The HOA board of directors should consider how to fund community EVSE, including whether to utilize operating funds, a reserve allocation, a special assessment, or other means.
-HOAs should talk with residents about their plans for funding community EV charging stations.
+The board of directors should consider how to fund community EVSE, including whether to utilize operating funds, a reserve allocation, a special assessment, or other means.
+The board of directors should talk with residents about their plans for funding community EV charging stations.

-In addition to the cost of construction, equipment, and electricity, HOAs should plan to budget for the operation and maintenance of the EVCS.
+In addition to the cost of construction, equipment, and electricity, community associations should plan to budget for the operation and maintenance of the EVCS.

-The recuring charges may vary considerably depending on the business model of the EVC company and the operating agreement the HOA enters with the manufacturer.
+The recurring charges may vary considerably depending on the business model of the EVC company and the operating agreement the community enters with the manufacturer.

 The resources and websites referenced on this webpage are intended to serve as examples and points of reference only and are not intended to imply any specific endorsement by Fairfax County or the Office of Environmental and Energy Coordination.